Clearances for Those Who no Longer Live in Michigan

 Imagine that Dan the Driver used to live in Michigan, and while he was here, he accumulated multiple DUI convictions before he moved out.

 Once he gets settled in his new place, he goes to the DMV there, only to find out that he needs a “clearance” of the Michigan revocation before he can get a license,

-This holds true whether just one, or even all of his DUI’s came from other states.
+This is true whether just 1, or even all of his DUI’s came from other states.